fukurosan/Jhaystack/docs/sorting.md

 # Sorting Strategy

-The sorting strategy defines how Jhaystack sorts the search result.
-If no strategy is provided you should consider the result items to be in random order.
-To configure the sorting you provide Jhaystack with an array of sorting strategies that will be evaluated in order of the array.
+The sorting strategy defines how Jhaystack sorts the search results.
+By default Jhaystack will order results by relevance.
+To configure the sorting strategy you provide Jhaystack with an array of sorting functions that will be evaluated in order of the array index.
 In other words, first sort by A, then B, then C, and so on.

 Example:
 ```javascript